evageck/System_Architecture_Diagram.pdf/README.md

 - A Domaine Name System (DNS) server translates domain names into IP addresses which will allow users to search a domain instead of searching http://192.168.0.2.
 - The MAC2 will act as our designated DNS server and will open and start the NAMO application.
 - Next, create a new Host record by clicking the + to add a new Host name and enter capstoneconsulting.com.
-- Here, set the IP address to `192.168.0.3` since this is the IP address of MAC2 which is designated as the DNS server and hit save.
+- Here, assign the IP address to the MAMP server `192.168.0.2` since this is the IP address of MAC1 web server that is used to reach the web page.
+The DNS server will resolve any requests for capstoneconsulting.com by sendng them to that IP
-- This will esnure any requestions to our new domain will be forwarded to the correct device.
+- This will ensure any requestions to our new domain will be forwarded to the correct device.
-- Now go into Web server and change setting to put in DNS IP
+- Now, in MAC1 web server device System Settings, go to Network and in the configuration details for the LAN, go to DNS servers and input the MAC2 IP address `192.168.0.3`.
+- This ensures that when requests for capstoneconsulting.com are made, it will go thrugh the DNS server we created using NAMO.
+Then the DNS server will translate the domain name into the MAMP web server's IP address which direct the browser to the webpage hosted on that IP address and device.

 ### 11. Connect the switches to router using ethernat cables
 - Download the application "driver".
 - Turn on physically the router.
-- Adding a router to connect the two seperate local area networks will allow them to be able to communicate with each other and share data.
+- Adding a router to connect the two seperate local area networks will allow them to be able to communicate with each other and share data, creating a Wide Area Network (WAN).
 - To enable the router to do its job, both switches must be connected to the router using ethernet cables.
 - Then connect a serial console cable from the router to the MAC2.